Postage stamps and postal history of Pietersburg

 This is a survey of the postage stamps and postal history of Pietersburg.

-After the fall of Pretoria to the British in June 1900 during the Boer War, the Transvaal government re-located to Pietersburg but by March 1901 supplies of stamps were short and the Boer government authorised a series of type-set stamps for use within their area of control.
+After the fall of Pretoria to the British in June 1900 during the Boer War, the Transvaal government re-located to Pietersburg.
+By March 1901, supplies of stamps were short and the Transvaal government authorised a series of type-set stamps for use within their area of control.
 The stamps were issued on 20 March 1901 and remained in use until Pietersburg was captured on 9 April, and as late as May in other places.

-Although only in use for a short time, the stamps include a very large number of varieties caused by the conditions and method of their production which make them popular with specialists.
+Although only in use for a short time, the stamps include a very large number of varieties caused by the conditions and method of their production.
+These make them popular with specialists.